 The Early Signs of Autism in Toddlers

 The signs of autism are best to be discovered during the child’s first few years of life, in order to best treat and plan.
-Signs of autism can sometimes be spotted from the moment of birth, the child manifesting little responsiveness to stimuli, failing to anticipate movement and paying little attention to their mothers or caretakers.
+One theory suggests that signs of autism can sometimes be spotted from the moment of birth, the child manifesting little responsiveness to stimuli, failing to anticipate movement and paying little attention to their mothers or caretakers.

 One of the most important things to keep in mind is that autism is a spectrum disorder.
 Though there may be similarities from one child to another; generally speaking no two children are exactly alike.